future-xy/Xianbei-Words-App/README.md

 # Database Final Project_server
-This a the server end of the final database project
+This a the server end of the XIANBEIDANCI App

-###### NOTE: This is not the formal API.
-You should not trust theses APIs yet.
+<font color=red size=10>We are refactoring the backend architecture.
+During the process of refactoring, the App may not work properly.
+Don't worry, this will ~~NOT~~ last too long.</font>

 # API Command